molab-itp/content-2023/weeks/06_data.md

 - continue working on past assignments

-- consider one of the options presented for saving data and implement in one of your apps
+- consider one of the options presented for saving data and add to your app

 - add a link to your project on